Superrehtard/old_diaspora_wiki/Installing-on-Mac-OS-X.md

         brew install mysql

-Install the [MySQL Preference Pane](http://creativeeyes.at/tools/mysqlpp.php) to control the MySQL daemon easily.
+Install the <a href="http://creativeeyes.at/tools/mysqlpp.php" target="_blank">MySQL Preference Pane</a> to control the MySQL daemon easily.
 Alternatively, you can run

         sudo mysqladmin start

-from Terminal.

-### OpenSSL

-You already have OpenSSL installed.

-### libcurl

-Everything should be okay already.
+from Terminal to start the MySQL server.

 ### ImageMagick